"Collin is a warrior for our children." -Sean Reyes, Utah Attorney General

 Since we took away social media, it feels like we got our girl back!
 She's outside playing with siblings, laughing and more engaged!
 She isn't constantly sitting with her face in her iPod, and snapping at us.
 She only had it for a few months...
 But the immediate change we noticed, both when we got Instagram and then when we took it away, was amazing to me!
 I'm fully on board with just letting kids be kids!
 When I heard them all giggling outside today, I was so grateful I have been following you and cut off social media.
 So thank you!

 Saving our kids from the potential soul-crushing effects of social media and video game addiction begins by educating and empowering parents.
-We had our first Parent's Education Night in Pleasant Grove, UT, where 700 parents packed a 600 seat auditorium.
-The following morning, we had 400 parents for a 300 seat venue.
-Later that month, we did this event in Gilbert, AZ, where once again, we had standing room only.
+We did our first Parent's Education Night in Collin's community of Pleasant Grove, UT, where it was standing room only.
+Since then, Collin has spoken to many standing-room only parent nights across the country.

 Deseret News Article by Collin